The Restricted Isometry Property of Block Diagonal Matrices for Group-Sparse Signal Recovery: Signal Recovery with Block Diagonal GRIP Group-RIP Matrices

-In combination with the above definition, the result due to Gao and Ma established in \cite{Gao2017ANB} which we will introduce next then implies stable and robust recovery of group-sparse signals.
-While the signal model employed in \cite{Gao2017ANB} assumes that the indices in each group $\part_i$ are linearly increasing, \ie, the signals are assumed to be block- rather than group-sparse, the proof of \thmName~1 in \cite{Gao2017ANB} does not explicitly rely on this structure.
+In combination with the above definition, the result due to Gao and Ma established in \cite{Gao2017ANB} which we will introduce next then implies stable and robust recovery of group-sparse signals {by solving the quadratic constrained basis pursuit problem given in \blaref{prob:group_qcbp} }.
+While the signal model employed in \cite{Gao2017ANB} assumes that the indices in each group $\partI_i$ are linearly increasing, \ie, the signals are assumed to be block- rather than group-sparse, the proof of \thmName~1 in \cite{Gao2017ANB} does not explicitly rely on this structure.
 Furthermore, the result was originally proven in the real setting, but the proof is easily extended to the complex case.
 Note that such a stability and robustness result was already established in the seminal work of Eldar and Mishali \cite{Eldar2009RobustRO}, albeit with the necessary condition $\delta_{2\dims} < \sqrt{2} - 1$ on the \acs{GRIP} constant.
 These results therefore also extend to more general group partitions as defined in \blaref{def:group_partition}.
 The precise statement of this generalization is stated in the following result.
 For the sake of being self-contained, we provide a proof in \blaref{app:proof_thm_group_rip}.